ossf/security-baseline/baseline.md

 **Criteria:**

-Any websites, API responses or other services related to the project development and [release] MUST be delivered using SSH,
+Any websites, API responses or other services involved in the project development and [release] MUST be delivered using SSH,
 HTTPS or other encrypted channels.